At Noble Impact we operate on four key beliefs.

 “It’s not about preparing for the next grade.
 It’s about being ready to adapt to real-world changes.”Wyatt, Noble Scholar

 We exist to serve students.

 Noble Impact is an education initiative that exposes students to relevant experiences and tools that enable them to navigate a world defined by uncertainty with an entrepreneurial skillset and a public service mindset.
 Whether they take part in our in-class programming or co-curricular experiences, such as High School Startup Weekend, Institute, or Innovate 2 Educate, students exit our programs with newfound purpose and passion to make a difference in their communities.

 Our purpose is to increase access and opportunity for every student we serve.
 Much of today’s classroom experience is outdated and disengaging,

 a disservice to students who will be tasked, at some point, with entering a workforce that demands ever-changing competencies for an ever-changing world.

 Noble Impact was founded on the belief that we can make a difference when we put students at the center of the equation.
 In partnership with students, teachers, and their communities, we aim to build a future where all citizens pursue their potential by improving the world for other.

 Noble Impact was founded in June 2013, with the mission to provide all students with a relevant and purpose-driven education.

-Today, our team is growing faster than ever and serves more than 500 students through our portfolio of content and experiences.
+Today, our team is growing faster than ever and serves more than 1,000 students through our classroom experiences and community events.

 Steve ClarkFounder and Chairman